Aashay4you/Aashay4you/README.md

 - 🔭 I’m currently working on python
 - 🌱 I’m currently learning software
 - 🤔 I’m looking for help with github
-- ⚡ Fun fact: Im stupid
+- ⚡ Fun fact: Im not stupid